 The Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC) conducts research, teaching, and engages in knowledge transfer projects in public health and medical disaster response, with an aim to enhance the disaster epidemiology profile in Hong Kong and the Asia-Pacific region.

-Professor Andrew Hamilton: It is very important work because it allows us to bring an academic rigour in to the training of humanitarian crisis responders and that academic rigour improves the way that in which in this Asia region that difficulties, that crises, can be responded to and assistance can be provided.
+Professor Andrew Hamilton: It is very important work because it allows us to bring an academic rigour into the training of humanitarian crisis responders and the academic rigour improves the way in which in the Asia region the difficulties, that arise can be responded to and assistance can be provided.

 Professor Sian Griffiths: It is very important that people get out in the field and actually have experience, particularly people who perhaps live in a city all their lives, to go to a really rural area to see what poverty really means and the problems that they read about.

 EC: The minority project CCOUC has built over the past five years, this project, in this setting is focusing on the Yi minority and this is the third trip that we have travelled to the region.
 We had the pleasure this time to invite Harvard School of Public Health Professor Jennifer Leaning and her colleagues to be here with us.